-Summary: Home prices in Seattle, Washington have risen steadily over the last couple of years.
+Home prices in Seattle, Washington have risen steadily over the past few years.
 As a result, closing costs for Seattle home buyers have also increased.

 Here’s an updated look at the average closing costs in Seattle, relative to home prices — and a few other things buyers should know.

 From January 2023 to January 2024, Seattle’s average home price dipped 1.3%.
 Today, the average price of a home in Seattle is $815,865.
 However, prices have soared 17%.

 This means that home buyers in and around the city are encountering higher housing costs, including the amount due at closing.

 “Closing costs” is actually a collective term that refers to a variety of different fees.
 Some of these might be charged by the lender, while others are charged by third parties such as property appraisers and title companies.
 Home buyers in Seattle typically have to pay for government recording fees as well.

 On average, home buyers in Seattle, Washington tend to pay somewhere between 2% and 5% of the purchase price in closing costs.
 But that’s just an average range.
 The actual amount you pay in closing costs can vary based on a number of factors.
 The price of the home plays a role, but there are other variables as well.

 Related: The cost of buying in Seattle

 Seller Contributions and Lender Credits